Search locations or food

 Add to list

-Zhēngjiao is a traditional Chinese dish consisting of steamed dumplings.
+Zhēngjiao is a traditional dish consisting of steamed dumplings.
 The texture is somewhere between the crinkly and tender skins of boiled dumplings (shui jiao) and the crisp-bottom, chewy top style of pan-fried dumplings (guo tie or jian jiao or potstickers).

 Once steamed, these dumplings will have a translucent wrapper covering the filling, which usually consists of pork and chives, cabbage, shrimp, or a combination of different vegetables.
 When served, zhēngjiao dumplings are often served with soy dipping sauce on the side.